MetroManSR/MetroWeb1/en/balkeon/grammar/words.md

 - If it is Passive, the `i` is removed from the infix and ach is added (for example, leaving `achpeon`), the rest is the same as always.

-- In Balkeon the Preterites They are useful for [Complex Sentences](../complexsentences) and the occasional different word.
+- In Balkeon the Preterites are useful for [Complex Sentences](../complexsentences) and other special words.

 ## Stress